percona/pmm-doc/docs/quickstart.md

 ## Add database for monitoring

+=== "MySQL 8.0"

+Before you add MySQL datbase for moniitoring you should have a database account for PMM.
+To create an account using MySQL CLI, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#create-a-database-account-for-pmm).

+To add MySQL database for monitoring, do the following:

+1. In the PMM web interface, go to  *Configuration* →  *PMM Inventory* →  *Add Instance*.

+2. Select *MySQL*.
+The *Add Service* page opens.

+3. On the resulting page you do not have to change any values, just enter the credentials for your database instance.

+4. Optional: Enter the information on the *Labels* or *Additional Options* section.

+5. Click *Add Service* at the bottom.

+For more information on adding MySQL database, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#applicable-versions).

+=== "MongoDB"

+Before you add MongoDB datbase for moniitoring you should have a database account for PMM.
+To create an account using MongoDB CLI, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html#create-pmm-account-and-set-permissions).

+To add MongoDB database for monitoring, do the following:

+1. In the PMM web interface, go to  *Configuration* →  *PMM Inventory* →  *Add Instance*.

+2. Select *MongoDB*.
+The *Add Service* page opens.

+3. On the resulting page you do not have to change any values, just enter the credentials for your database instance.

+4. Optional: Enter the information on the *Labels* or *Additional Options* section.

+5. Click *Add Service* at the bottom.

+For more information on adding MySQL database, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#applicable-versions).

+=== "Amazon RDS"

 You can use PMM for monitoring [Amazon RDS](https://aws.amazon.com/rds/).
 By using the PMM web interface, you connect to the Amazon RDS DB instance.

 You only need to provide the [IAM user access key](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/aws.html#creating-an-access-key-for-an-iam-user) or assign an [IAM role](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/aws.html#creating-an-iam-role) and PMM discovers the Amazon RDS DB instances available for monitoring.

 Before you add Amazon instance for moniitoring you should have the following: